tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 can add a model as final estimator.
 The returned pipeline is already fitted on the training set.

-!!! note
+!!! info
-    ATOM's Pipeline class behaves exactly the same as a sklearn <a href="https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html">Pipeline</a>, and additionally, it's compatible with transformers that drop samples and transformers that change the target column.
+    ATOM's Pipeline class behaves the same as a sklearn <a href="https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html">Pipeline</a>, and additionally:

-!!! warning
-    Due to incompatibilities with sklearn's API, the exported pipeline always fits/transforms on the entire dataset provided.
-Beware that this can cause errors if the transformers were fitted on a subset of the data.
+    * Accepts transformers that change the target column.
+    * Accepts transformers that drop rows.
+    * Accepts transformers that only are fitted on a subset of the provided dataset.
+    * Always outputs pandas objects.

 <table style="font-size:16px">
 <tr>